 - 5) Community and Children's outreach: Community and Children's outreach program and network keeps the SCERTs rooted to the experience and issues at the ground level.
-The Talimi Mela of Jamia Millia Islamia and the recent initiative of NCERT, to start a children's corner are some good examples of such initiatives.
-SCERTs (and DIETs) may need to have a more frequent system for interacting with children. - 6) Inter- disciplinary Coordination: The SCERT should be the nodal agency in the state and establish proper coordination and collaboration with various statutory bodies like Board of Textbooks, Board of Secondary Education and Department of Education.
-The SCERT as the academic authority has the responsibility of developing learning outcomes, appropriate teaching-learning materials, and modules for teacher preparation, etc. These components are presently addressed in a piece-meal manner with different groups working, separately.
+The TalimiMela of JamiaMilliaIslamia and the recent initiative of CIET, NCERT, to start a children's corner are some good examples of such initiatives.
+SCERTs (and DIETs) may have to have a more frequent system for interacting with children in place. - 6) Inter- disciplinary Coordination: The SCERT should be the nodal agency in the state and establish proper coordination and collaboration with various statutory bodies like Board of Textbooks, Board of Secondary Education and Board of Elementary Education.
+The SCERT as the academic authority has the responsibility of developing learning outcomes, appropriate teaching-learning materials, and modules for teacher preparation, etc. These components are presently addressed in a piece-meal manner with different groups working.
 There is a need for a comprehensive understanding in each discipline.
-These groups should be constituted by involving faculty from SCERT, CTEs, IASEs and DIETs.
-It is not possible to have separate groups in all these subjects but each SCERT must have at least a few groups working and developing new understanding. - 7) Annual and Perspective Plan: The SCERT is expected to prepare a 5-year perspective plan as well as annual work plans including physical and financial estimates of the proposals.
-States which have a SIE would also be eligible for this provision.
-However, they would need to upgrade the SIE into a full-fledged SCERT as per the MHRD guidelines on strengthening of SCERTs (2018).
+These include, for example, Mathematics, Science, Hindi, Second Language and Third Language, Social Study teaching, etc. These groups should be constituted by involving faculty from SCERT, CTEs, IASEs and DIETs.
+It is not possible to have separate groups in all these subjects but each SCERT must have at least a few groups working and developing new understanding that can be shared with other States as well as NCERT and other national bodies. - 7) Annual and Perspective Plan: The SCERT is expected to prepare a 5-year perspective plan as well as annual work plans.
+The PAB would approve the plan for the development of the SCERT.
+These approvals would be based on specific proposals received from the State Government, including physical and financial estimates of the proposals.
+States which have a State Institute of Education (SIE) would also be eligible for this provision.
+However, they would need to upgrade the SIE in a full-fledged SCERT as per the MHRD guideline on strengthening of SCERTs (2018).